 3. Advanced Data Import Setup: If using authenticated URLs, use the Advanced import option in Excel.
 Paste your URL and add an Authorization request header according to your setup (format: `Bearer your_set_token`).

-7. Confirm and Finish: Press OK to complete the setup.
+4. Confirm and Finish: Press OK to complete the setup.
 Now, your Airtable data is directly linked to Excel!

 Exporting Airtable data to Excel is a straightforward process when using CSV Getter.
 By following this guide, you can effortlessly manage and analyse your Airtable data within Excel, ensuring it is always up-to-date and easily accessible.
 Whether you need instant exports or scheduled updates, CSV Getter provides you with the tools you need to optimize your data management workflow, and have your data backed up locally.
 Happy exporting!

-Export your data with CSV Getter
+Make your data safe, secure, and accessible with CSV Getter.